The Glory of Srila Bhaktivedanta Vamana Gosvami Maharaja

 A lecture given for his divine disappearance day

-[This year, 2011, October 29th is the appearance day of nitya-lila pravista om visnupada Sri Srimad Bhaktivedanta Vamana Maharaja.
-He is the beloved god-brother of Srila Narayana Gosvami Maharaja.
+[This year, 2016, November 2nd is the disappearance day of nitya-lila pravista om visnupada Sri Srimad Bhaktivedanta Vamana Maharaja and Sri Srimad Bhaktivedanta Trivikrama Maharaja.
+They are the beloved god-brother of Srila Narayana Gosvami Maharaja.
 On Nov.
-18, 2004 Srila Gurudeva held a separation-festival in his honor, and the following is a transcription of his offering:]
+18, 2004 Srila Gurudeva held a separation-festival in Srila Vamana Maharaja's honor, and the following is a transcription of his offering:]

 Srila Vamana Maharaja MP3 Lectures